LuxCoreRender/LuxCoreDeps/README.md

 For Python wheels to be built properly, it is essential that dependencies be built by `CIBUILDWHEEL`, with the same environment (compiler version, manylinux container, etc.) as the one intended for the wheels.
-Please note that our implementation consists in building a fake wheel in LuxCoreDeps.
+Our implementation to fulfill this requirement consists in building a fake wheel in LuxCoreDeps.

 ### Local recipes
 Most of Conan recipes used by LuxCoreDeps are to be found in Conan central repository (Conan center).